Alfred Hitchcock: Knighthood and death

 Toward the end of his life, Hitchcock was working on the script for a spy thriller, The Short Night, collaborating with James Costigan, Ernest Lehman and David Freeman.
 Despite preliminary work, it was never filmed.
 Hitchcock's health was declining and he was worried about his wife, who had suffered a stroke.
 The screenplay was eventually published in Freeman's book The Last Days of Alfred Hitchcock (1999).

 Having refused a CBE in 1962, Hitchcock was appointed a Knight Commander of the Most Excellent Order of the British Empire (KBE) in the 1980 New Year Honours.
 He was too ill to travel to London—he had a pacemaker and was being given cortisone injections for his arthritis—so on 3 January 1980 the British consul general presented him with the papers at Universal Studios.
 Asked by a reporter after the ceremony why it had taken the Queen so long, Hitchcock quipped, "I suppose it was a matter of carelessness."
 Cary Grant, Janet Leigh and others attended a luncheon afterwards.

 His last public appearance was on 16 March 1980, when he introduced the next year's winner of the American Film Institute award.
-He died of kidney failure the following month, on 29 April, in his Bel Air home.
+He died of kidney failure the following month, on 29 April, at his Bel Air home.
 Donald Spoto, one of Hitchcock's biographers, wrote that Hitchcock had declined to see a priest, but according to Jesuit priest Mark Henninger, he and another priest, Tom Sullivan, celebrated Mass at the filmmaker's home, and Sullivan heard his confession.
 Hitchcock was survived by his wife and daughter.
 His funeral was held at Good Shepherd Catholic Church in Beverly Hills on 30 April, after which his body was cremated.
-His remains were scattered over the Pacific Ocean on 10 May 1980.
+His remains were scattered over the Pacific Ocean on 10 May.